lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 ---
 ### Write and Execute Single-Table SQL Queries

+In this section, use the SQL Patterns as a starter template for you to write your queries.
+Copy and paste the SQL Pattern code into the Google BigQuery query editor window.
+Modify the starter code to fill in the values so that the query returns the expected result set after you execute (or run) it.

 **Q1a: Write a SQL query to return the names of experiments performed by Tommy Student**
     - GCP BigQuery DATASET: `gcp-for-bioinformatics.sql_genomics_examples.experiments`
     - TABLE: `experiments`
-    - SQL Keywords/Pattern:
+    - SQL Pattern:

-        SELECT column1 AS c1, column2 AS c2
+        SELECT <column1> AS c1, <column2> AS c2
-        FROM table1 AS t1
+        FROM <table1> AS t1
-        WHERE t1.c1 = 'stringValue'
+        WHERE t1.c1 = <'stringValue'>

 **Q1b: Write a SQL query to return the names of experiments performed by Tommy Student after Jan 1, 2004**
     - GCP BigQuery DATASET: `gcp-for-bioinformatics.sql_genomics_examples.experiments`
     - TABLE: `experiments`
-    - SQL Keywords/Pattern:
+    - SQL Pattern:

-        SELECT column1 AS c1, column2 AS c2
+        SELECT <column1> AS c1, <column2> AS c2
-        FROM table1 AS t1
+        FROM <table1> AS t1
-        WHERE t1.c1 = 'stringValue'
+        WHERE t1.c1 = <'stringValue'>
-        AND t1.c2 > 'dateValue'
+        AND t1.c2 > <'dateValue'>
 ---
 ---